donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Defrag-SQL.md

 DBCC INDEXDEFRAG cannot be used to defragment the following indexes:

 * A disabled index.

 * An index with page locking set to OFF.

 * A spatial index.

 DBCC INDEXDEFRAG is not supported for use on system tables.

-{% include gallery caption="Old XP Defragmentation, Page Splitting, Web Matrix Defrag." %}